sheng-liu/sojourner.github.io/index.md

 - TU Delft Blended Education tender (**10,000€**, 1 co-PI) to improve teaching in the Bachelor, September 2014

 ## Organizational duties and activities
+- Guest editor of an ACM TOIS special issue on Conversational Search
 - Invited keynote at the [1st International Workshop on Investigating Learning During Web Search](https://iwilds2020.wordpress.com/) co-located with CIKM 2020
 - Short paper co-chair at SIGIR 2021
 - Workshop co-chair at WSDM 2021